leonlinsx/minimal-mistakes/_pages/resources.md

 5. [Matt Levine](https://www.bloomberg.com/opinion/authors/ARbTQlRLRjE/matthew-s-levine "Matt Levine") is one of the best financial writers out there
 6. [Damodaran](http://pages.stern.nyu.edu/~adamodar/ "Musings on Markets") is a great teacher and overall great guy.
 How many profs will straight out tell you not to buy their overpriced book?
 7. [Howard Marks's](https://www.oaktreecapital.com/insights/howard-marks-memos "Marks's memos") memos are always a pleasure to read
+8. [Meb Faber](https://mebfaber.com/ "Meb") skews more quanty, but has many good articles.
+He does a good podcast too.

 ### Economic sites
 1. [Marginal revolution](https://marginalrevolution.com/ "MR") is famous for good reason, but quantity of posts can be overwhelming